 Jim Rogers: I am delighted to be here Rachel.

-BGG: So today I wanted to talk a little about stock market highs and Quantitative Easing and inflation and a little bit of Federal Reserve and when is the taper is going to happen and currency wars.
+BGG: So today I wanted to talk a little about Quantitative Easing and inflation and a little bit of Federal Reserve and when is the taper is going to happen and currency wars.
 But there is one question that I don’t have to ask you, which you get asked a lot, I know, and that is what your secret to being so prescient in the marketplace?

 JR: As far as I know, I’m not quite sure.
 I do know that I have learned over the years, always, when nearly everybody is thinking the same way that means somebody’s not thinking that means we got to start thinking about it and see if there’s not another way, another approach.
 Because if everybody says the sky is blue, I at least urge you to go and look out the window and see if it’s blue because I have found that most people won’t even bother to look out the window.
 If they see on the television or in the newspaper or something that everybody says the sky is blue, I at least urge them to look out the window.
 I find that most people don’t want to do their homework, that’s the first problem that many people have, is just doing simple homework.